electricimp/imp-central-impt/TestingGuide.md

   - `GITHUB_USER`
   - `GITHUB_TOKEN` (**TODO** - why there is token but in the file - password? need to check and allign

-- Via a github credentials file.
+- Via github credentials file.
   - This file may be created or updated by [**impt test github**](./CommandsManual.md#test-github) command.
 You specifies GitHub's username and password and they are saved in the specified file.
 Note, the credentials are saved in a plain text.
   - You may have several github credentials files and they may be located in any places.
 You specifies a concrete github credentials file when you [run the tests](TODO link).
 If the specified file exists, the GitHub's credentials are taken from it.
 If the specified file does not exist, the GitHub's credentials are taken from the environment variables. (**TODO** - is this correct? check and update... and the default file in the test project home seems strange.)